WebAssembly/stack-switching/proposals/fibers/Explainer.md

 ### Yield-style generators

 The so-called yield style generator pattern consists of a pair: a generator function that generates elements and a consumer that consumes those elements.
 When the generator has found the next element it yields it to the consumer, and when the consumer needs the next element it waits for it.
-Yield-style generators represents the simplest use case for stack switching in general; which is why we lead with it here.
+Yield-style generators represents the simplest use case for stack switching in general, which is why we lead with it here.

 #### Generating elements of an array

 We start with a simple C-style pseudo-code example of a generator that yields for every element of an array.
 For explanatory purposes, we introduce a new `generator` function type and a new ``yield` statement to C:
 ```
-void generator arrayGenerator(fiber *thisTask,int count,int els){
+void generator arrayGenerator(fiber *thisTask, int count, int els) {
-  for(int ix=0;ix<count;ix++){
+  for(int ix = 0; ix < count; ix++) {
     thisTask yield els[ix];
   }
 }